SCCapstone/SnakyBusiness/README.md

 Glass Opus is an open source rotoscoping software for students and artists.
 The software will provide a variety of features to allow the users to see their work from start to finish.
 Drawing with a variety brushes and vectors, image manipuilation and object tracking via an included AI package, and filtering are among the many features than one can employ to create their vision.

-The focus of Glass Opus, and the team behind it, is to provide a free software that students and artists can use to further they work and portfolio.
+The focus of Glass Opus, and the team behind it, is to provide a free software that students and artists can use to further their work and portfolio.
 This is often a difficult endeavor for artists due to the restrictive cost of major softwares.
 Since Glass Opus is open source, users can tweak features or add their own to suit specific needs.
 It will also serve as a foundation for those who seek to improve their knowledge in image processing and manipulation, as well as basic graphics programming.

 The team is using Microsoft coding guideleines.
 Found [here](https://www.cise.ufl.edu/~mschneid/Research/C++%20Programming%20Style%20Guidelines.htm) and implemented via [this](https://docs.microsoft.com/en-us/cpp/code-quality/using-the-cpp-core-guidelines-checkers?view=vs-2019https://docs.microsoft.com/en-us/cpp/code-quality/using-the-cpp-core-guidelines-checkers?view=vs-2019).